bren007pie/NPC_Racer/docs/NPC_Racer_Code_Doc.md

 ### Future Work

+- time line, requirements, and testing plan in project proposal
 - Optimizing to see how fast we can make it go
 - Allow make_empty_maze_file() to define name of the empty maze (would need to be checked) and location to write to (would need to check if it exists).
 - Have mazes be generated in the program or at least auto parse other mazes
+- Also could include going up levels, i.e. 3D maze
+-  have ASCII display AI moving along path in a terminal stop-motion or visualized in Python
+- could write in Python to compare
+- Static target vs dynamic (randomly) moving target.
+- Could display using fancier graphics
+- Testing multiple algorithms and scenarios including:
+	+ Hierarchical path finding
+	+ D* Alogrithm
+	+ Multi-agent pathfinding
+- Integrate into a text-based adventure to show speedup of agents.
+- Write docs in Pandoc markdown and then convert to Latex to make fancy PDF/wiki/html

 ### Hand-in Checklist